Telmiyo/Engine3D/README.md

 - A canvas parent must be created in order UI elements can be drawn
 ### Transform 2D
  - Every component has the transform 2d component
- - At the inspector, the user can modify the position, the rotation, the pivot, the size and the desired anchor
+ - At the inspector, the user can modify the position, the rotation, the size and the desired anchor
 ### Image
  - In order to have a ui component rendered, it must have a component image
  - You can drag & drop the desired texture to the inspector, or select it by the texture resources folder